 The truth of the matter is that a lot of this spending often goes to little purchases, the coffee you get a few times a day, the lunch you buy instead of bringing; these seemingly small purchases add up quickly, and have to be curbed for saving to succeed.

 The biggest tip related to switching from being a spender to a saver is not to have the money readily available to spend.
 Consider the following five tips to limiting your cash access, and how they may help you become a saver.

 1. Don’t keep a lot of cash on hand.

-Sure, we all have emergencies, but the truth is that most of the time the cash you keep in your wallet will be used for impromptu drinks, gum, transportation, magazines, and other entertainment ’emergencies’ that just seem to crop up.
+Sure, we all have emergencies, but the truth is that most of the time the cash you keep in your wallet will be used for impromptu drinks, sweets, transportation, magazines, and other entertainment ’emergencies’ that just seem to crop up.
 The solution?
 Limit the amount of cash you carry, make yourself have to think about those little purchases and what it will do to your emergency fund.

 2. Don’t bring your cards.

-Saving rule: it’s hard to wrack up a huge credit card bill when you don’t carry your credit card around with you all the time.
+Saving rule: it’s hard to rack up a huge credit card bill when you don’t carry your credit card around with you all the time.
 People try to scare each other into carrying cards, citing emergency use (again) or the need to have access, but the truth is that the price you pay for the convenience of fast access is a lot higher than you’d think.
-Keeping credit cards on hand is even worse than keeping cash on hand, as it often doesn’t feel like spending at all, and thus makes it easier to spend your paycheck – and more.
+Keeping credit cards on hand is even worse than keeping cash on hand, as it often doesn’t feel like spending at all, and thus makes it easier to spend your wage – and more.